 It’s the little tweaks and prompts like these that can make all the difference as you promote recurring giving to your church congregation.

 Kenny Jahng is Editor-In-Chief at ChurchTechToday.com.
-He also serves as Chief Innovation Officer at ChurchCommunications.com which has a community of 29,000+ church leaders.
+He's also the founder of AiForChurchLeaders.com.
 Kenny is a Certified StoryBrand Copywriter Guide and founder of Big Click Syndicate, a strategic marketing advisory firm helping Christian leaders build marketing engines that work.
-You can connect with Kenny on LinkedIn.
+You can connect with Kenny on LinkedIn, TikTok, or Instagram.